Peptides Vietnam LogoPeptides Vietnam

 What is Melanotan I?

 Melanotan I (MT-1), also known as afamelanotide, is a synthetic analogue of the naturally occurring hormone alpha-melanocyte-stimulating hormone (alpha-MSH).
-It selectively activates MC1 receptors (melanocortin-1 receptors) on melanocytes in the skin, stimulating production of eumelanin — the dark brown/black pigment responsible for tanning.
+It selectively activates MC1 receptors (melanocortin-1 receptors) on melanocytes in the skin, stimulating production of eumelanin, the dark brown/black pigment responsible for tanning.
+Browse the full peptide library for related compounds.

 Afamelanotide (the pharmaceutical version of Melanotan I) has received regulatory approval in Europe and the USA for the treatment of erythropoietic protoporphyria (EPP), a condition that causes extreme sun sensitivity.
 This makes MT-1 the only melanocortin peptide with an approved clinical version.